 There have been a number of accomplishments for Baumgartner since she returned to her West Coast roots.

-In addition to hiring veteran, accomplished basketball coaches in Herb Sendek for the Santa Clara men’s program and Bill Carr for the women’s team, she spearheaded an upgrade to Leavey Center.
+In addition to spearheading the fundraising for the $38 million, 50,000-square-foot Stephen C. and Patricia A. Schott Athletic Excellence Center, she hired veteran, accomplished basketball coaches in Herb Sendek for the Santa Clara men’s program and Bill Carr for the women’s team, and directed an upgrade to Leavey Center.
 The men’s and women’s basketball teams moved into state-of-the-art locker rooms during the 2015-16 season and the following year those squads, plus volleyball, played on a one-of-a-kind floor.

 The court features a large stain painting of a photograph of Santa Clara University’s iconic Mission Church.
 Tinker Hatfield, NIKE’s vice president for design and special projects, designed the floor, which is believed to be the first of its kind.
 No known playing surface incorporates an image of a campus building in its design.